Mxyuki/AMQ-Scripts/README.md

 # There is a lot of useless script in here but i made them for fun.

+# I haven't updated it in a while, i will one day update it.

 # How to use it

 You must add the extension **Tampermonkey** to your browser.